Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 - we use flip here where flip is a standard Haskell function that switches the two arguments of a two argument function
 - we saw that info was actually the second argument, but by using flip we make it the first so then the second one is the datum hash
-- the bind is then used and  if all goes well we get maybe datum and then I use my helper function to turn that into a gameDatum
+- the bind is then used and if all goes well we get maybe datum and then we use our helper function to turn that into a ```gameDatum```
-- all of this can fail, but if it does, we trace an error and otherwise we return this gameDatum
+- all of this can fail, but if it does, we trace an error and otherwise we return this ```gameDatum```

 **checkNonce:**